Hydrabad (ship): Wreck

 Hydrabad was bound from Lyttelton to Adelaide, carrying broad gauge rolling stock which had been sold by the Canterbury Provincial Railways to the South Australian government.
 While making the voyage she became caught in a severe storm on 24 June 1878.
 Her captain, a man named Holmwood, ran the ship aground on Waitarere Beach five kilometres south of the mouth of the Manawatu River in the North Island, to increase the passengers' and crew's chances of survival.
 There were no deaths in the wreck.
 Two attempts were made to refloat the vessel, the first in November 1878, and another on 7 January 1879.
 During the latter attempt, the steamer SS Glenelg managed to tow Hydrabad off the beach, but she then began to rapidly take on water.
 The attempt was abandoned and Hydrabad was left to drift up the beach, preparatory to her cargo being unloaded and taken to Foxton.
 Eventually a fire broke out, buckling her hull planks, and the wreck was abandoned.
 She had been insured for £15,000 and her cargo for £24,500.

 The remains of Hydrabad were washed further and further up the beach by later storms, and today the wreck lies well above the high-water mark.
 It is periodically uncovered and recovered by shifting sands.
 The nearby community of Waitarere commissioned a survey of the Hydrabad from the Maritime Archaeological Association of New Zealand, to investigate the rate of decay of the wreck, and the possibility of creating a memorial using some or all of the remains.

+As of 2024 a blue marker indicates its whereabouts.